rangle/ngCourse2/handout/features/working_with_tsc.md

 Telling the `tsc` command what to compile becomes tedious, and labour intensive even on small projects.
 Fortunately TypeScript has a means of simplifying this.
-`tsconfig.json` files let developers write down all the compiler settings they want.
+`tsconfig.json` files let programmers write down all the compiler settings they want.
 When `tsc` is run, it looks for `tsconfig.json` files, and uses their rules to compile JavaScript.